 - Serve it with luchis or paranthas

-Rice lovers can definitely enjoy this alur dom er recipe with some classic basanti pulao or niramish Bengali fried rice.
+Rice lovers can enjoy this alur dom er recipe with some classic basanti pulao or niramish Bengali fried rice.

 - Bengali Classic Aloo Posto Recipe